 This is similar to something Google did last year—when logging into your account, your phone can pop up a simple confirmation dialog.
 If you turn it on, Google uses mobile prompts as your default verification mechanism.
 With Dropbox's solution, the mobile authentication option is treated as a backup rather than the main method of verification.
 You can get a mobile prompt by clicking "Having trouble getting a code?" after entering your username and password.

-You need to be logging into Dropbox on your mobile device for this to work, obviously.
+You need to be logged into Dropbox on your mobile device for this to work, obviously.
 After requesting mobile verification, a notification appears on the phone for you to manually confirm that you are the person trying to log into the account.
 The feature is live now on both iOS and Android.